BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 Lightning wallets can not receive payments without inbound liquidity in a channel.
 This is primarily the case with new wallets, but may also occur when channels are imbalanced on funded wallets.

 Offering inbound liquidity with a channel open service addresses this situation.
-When a user receives a payment without enough inbound liquidity, a channel is automatically opened.
+When a user receives a payment without enough inbound liquidity, a new channel is automatically opened containing inbound liquidity.
 The network fee, and sometimes an additional service fee, for opening the channel is typically deducted from the payment amount.

-A channel open with inbound liquidity allows users to fund their wallets with a lightning payment, or combined with a [swap-in]({{ '/guide/how-it-works/lightning-service-providers/#swap-in' | relative_url }}) or [dual funding]({{ '/guide/how-it-works/lightning-service-providers/#dual-funding' | relative_url }}) service can allow funding via on-chain.
+A channel open with inbound liquidity allows users to fund their wallets with a lightning payment, or combined with a [swap-in]({{ '/guide/how-it-works/lightning-service-providers/#swap-in' | relative_url }}) or [dual funding]({{ '/guide/how-it-works/lightning-service-providers/#dual-funding' | relative_url }}) service can allow funding with an on-chain payment.

-[Blocktank](https://blocktank.synonym.to/) and [Dunder](https://github.com/hsjoberg/dunder-lsp) are two open source LSP clients that help applications offer inbound liquidity to their users.
+[Blocktank](https://blocktank.synonym.to/) and [Dunder](https://github.com/hsjoberg/dunder-lsp) are two open source LSP clients that help applications offer inbound liquidity to users.

-[Liquidity ads](https://medium.com/blockstream/setting-up-liquidity-ads-in-c-lightning-54e4c59c091d) are a protocol-level way for anyone to act as an LSP and advertise their willingness to offer liquidity to other users.
+[Liquidity ads](https://medium.com/blockstream/setting-up-liquidity-ads-in-c-lightning-54e4c59c091d) are a protocol-level way for anyone to act as an LSP and advertise their willingness to offer inbound liquidity to other users.

 </div>